Bækkelagets SK

 Bækkelagets Sportsklub is a Norwegian sports club from Bekkelaget in southern Oslo, founded in 1909.
 The club has sections for skiing (including ski jumping and biathlon), orienteering, handball, football, floorball and track and field athletics, previously also bandy.
 It is known for organizing one of the world's largest youth football tournaments, Norway Cup.

 Handball

 The club consists of 850 active handball players.
 The women's handball team won the Women's EHF Cup Winner's Cup in 1997/1998, and again in 1998/1999.
 The club also reached the final in EHF Women's Champions Trophy the same two seasons.
 In 1998 Bækkelaget had the best women's team in Europe.
 The club still plays in the Norwegian top league, but ambitions are far lower than in their best period.

-Among the former players on the female team are: Susann Goksør Bjerkrheim, Kjersti Grini, Heidi Tjugum, Hege Kristine Kvitsand, Camilla Andersen, Anja Andersen, Sahra Hausmann, Siv Heim Sæbøe, Cecilie Leganger, Hong Jeong-ho, Gitte Madsen, Ausra Fridrikas, Ingrid Steen.
+Among the former players on the female team are: Susann Goksør Bjerkrheim, Kjersti Grini, Heidi Tjugum, Hege Kristine Kvitsand, Camilla Andersen, Anja Andersen, Sahra Hausmann, Siv Heim Sæbøe, Cecilie Leganger, Hong Jeong-ho, Gitte Madsen, Ausra Fridrikas, Ingrid Steen and Mette Ruud-Johansen.